Starting from Les Contamine-Montjoie ski station, this is a great unpaved climb dominated by nearby Mont Blanc. No cars, just views.

 From here I just descended back to Col du Joly and enjoyed a beautiful descent by a different gravel road.

-In this old ride I descend from near Aguille Croche via hiking trails.
+In this old ride I descend from near Aiguille Croche via hiking trails.
 Fairly tricky, but perfect for the more adventurous.

 This is a superb mountain bike or gravel bike ride.
 It’s stunningly beautiful, and very quiet.
 No cars, just the occasional hiker.
 Perfect.